-You will take part in a research training programme that teaches you how to interpret and evaluate scientific literature, and communicate scientific topics in presentations and posters.
-Students also complete two practical projects – one on computational chemistry and one on synthetic chemistry.
+You'll take part in a research training programme that teaches you how to interpret and evaluate scientific literature, and communicate scientific topics in presentations and posters.
+You will also complete two practical projects – one on computational chemistry and one on synthetic chemistry.

 1 year full-time

 I'm not only more experienced in scientific writing, but I'm able to apply non-technical skills that I've gained from my degree such as problem solving to my graduate role.
 Having done a research project at Sheffield, I understand the academia-industry relationship which has been a great support in my new job.

 BSc (Hons) 2:1 or equivalent in chemistry or a chemistry-related subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Fees and funding

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It's a quick and easy process.

 The course information set out here may change before you begin, particularly if you are applying significantly in advance of the start date.